niko78900/RenoAPI/Documentation/Documentation.md

   - Body: { "budget": 82000, "latitude": 41.9982, "longitude": 21.4254 }
 - PATCH /api/projects/{id}/workers
   - Body: { "workers": 18, "latitude": 41.9982, "longitude": 21.4254 }
+  - number_of_workers or numberOfWorkers are also accepted in place of workers.
 - PATCH /api/projects/{id}/progress
   - Body: { "progress": 65, "latitude": 41.9982, "longitude": 21.4254 }
 - PATCH /api/projects/{id}/eta
   - Body: { "eta": 3, "latitude": 41.9982, "longitude": 21.4254 }
+  - ETA is also accepted in place of eta.
 - PATCH /api/projects/{id}/finished
   - Body: { "finished": true }
 - POST /api/projects/{projectId}/tasks
   - Creates a task and links it to the project.
 - DELETE /api/projects/{projectId}/tasks/{taskId}
   - Removes a task from the project and deletes it.
+  - 400 if the task does not belong to the project.

 ProjectResponse Shape
 - id, name, address, latitude, longitude, budget, progress, finished,